-Veterans For Peace calls on the nation to celebrate the work of Dr. Martin Luther King Jr. on Monday, January 21st bymlk_2013.jpeg learning from his legacy and heeding his words.
+Veterans For Peace calls on the nation to celebrate the work of Dr. Martin Luther King Jr. on Monday, January 21st by learning from his legacy and heeding his words.
 As peacemakers and justice seekers we believe it is not enough to honor Dr. King by applauding gains our nation has made toward fulfilling his dream.
 We must also acknowledge that we have fallen far short of his vision of peace and justice and take action to achieve it.

 This year on Martin Luther King Jr. Day, the nation will witness an event that both symbolize great strides towards King’s dream as well as his worst fears for the country.
 While the inauguration of Barack Obama, the first black president for a second term, is a realization in part of King’s dream, it’s distorted into a nightmare by the United States’ wars around the globe, for which the President is responsible.